 I was reminded of this recently when I watched a video on The Best Interview Questions to Test Someone’s Personality.
 Among the suggestions was the question “if you were a superhero, what superpower would you have?”

 Having done a lot of work with organisations that use behavioural competencies, I have developed some reservations about quirky interview questions.
 How do you objectively assess the answers?
 In this example, the actual superpower is presumably less important than the way the candidate responds and engages with the question.
 But which is better: the person who is genuinely spontaneous and funny, or the one who has prepared thoroughly and looked up on the internet how to handle odd interview questions?

 Testing whether someone is a good cultural fit doesn’t necessarily have to involve questions about superpowers.
-At the more sober end of the spectrum are questions that wouldn’t offend even my easily outraged travelling companions (“what are your personal values and how are they aligned with the company’s?”); at the extreme opposite are ones that would leave them apoplectic (“how would you fly a helicopter full of peanuts?”).
+At the more sober end of the spectrum are questions that wouldn’t offend even my easily outraged travelling companions (such as “how would your colleagues describe you?”); at the extreme opposite are ones that would leave them apoplectic (how about “how would you fly a helicopter full of peanuts?”).